Check if you're registered

 Where do I cast my ballot?

-There will be an early voting site at the Karsh Alumni and Visitors Center at 2080 Duke University Road for Duke University students as well as those faculty and staff who are currently working on campus.
+There will be an early voting site at the Karsh Alumni and Visitors Center at 2080 Duke University Road.
 Early voting runs from October 15th-31st.

 How do I vote?